ClintWinter/colt-steele-advanced/25_intro-to-react-and-jsx/Notes.md

 ## React

 * Released by Facebook in 2013.
-* A view library that uses componsable components.
+* A view library that uses composable components.
 Mostly concerned with displaying stuff on the screen.
 * Other libraries are commonly used with React
     * React Router
     * Redux